 - The table parameter defines the name of the table to be written.

-- The write strategy specifies the behavior for the case that the configured table already exists in the target SQL database.
+- The write strategy specifies the behavior if the configured table already exists in the target SQL database.

 Writing multiple tables into a SQL database¤

-If multiple tables should be written from several types of resources, there are two options:
+If multiple tables should be written from several type of resources, there are two options:

 - If the types are connected by properties, a single transformation with multiple object mappings can be used.
 The root mapping will write the table specified by the SQL dataset.
-Each object mapping writes an additional table.
-The name of the table is generated based on the target type which is defined in the object mapping.
+Each object mapping does write an additional table.
+The name of the table is generated based on the target type, which is defined in the object mapping.

 - If the types are not directly connected by properties, multiple transformations can be created.
 Note that for each transformation, a separate target SQL dataset needs to be created, since the table name is specified in it.